FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started working on pybites challenge 5.
 Read chapter 3 of Mastering Python and studied two papers: _Reinforcement Learning I: Introduction_ and  _Markov Decision Processes: Concepts and Algorithms_

-**Thoughts:**  Had a long day at work so the little down time I had I used to read about python and prepare my knowledge for the Course: Build an AI.
+**Thoughts:**  Had a long day at work so the little downtime I had I used to read about python and prepare my knowledge for the Course: Build an AI.

 ### Day 6: January 9, 2018 (Fixed issues in PRs)
 ##### Fixed issues in PRs raised by me on opsdroid and uplink